Country Guide - VAT in Spain

 VAT Registration Threshold

-The VAT legislation provides essential details regarding the VAT threshold in Spain and the relevant provisions that apply.
-Additionally, interpreting the information provided by Tax Authority officials can be a helpful resource.
+The VAT legislation provides essential details regarding the VAT threshold in Spain, as well as the relevant provisions that apply.
+Additionally, consulting with Tax Authority officials can be a helpful resource for interpreting the information provided.

-There is no VAT registration threshold for resident businesses in Spain, and non-resident businesses are not subject to a registration threshold.
+There is no VAT registration threshold for resident businesses in Spain, and non-resident businesses are exempt from a registration threshold.

 The EU-wide harmonized threshold for intra-EU distance sales of goods and B2C services is set at EUR 10,000.
 There is no registration threshold for non-EU established suppliers of electronically supplied services.